vkngwrapper/vulkan-tutorial/vulkan_tutorial.md

 ## Executing This Code

-Before this code can be executed, you will need to install [the Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for your operating system.
-Additionally, it may be necessary to download SDL2 using your local package manager.
-On Windows, it was necessary for me to install a full copy of MinGW and install SDL2 from pacboy.
-Attempt to execute this code with only the Vulkan SDK installed, and if SDL2 symbols cannot be linked, then install SDL2.
+Before this code can be executed, you will need to install [the Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for your operating system.Additionally, it may be necessary to download SDL2 using your local package manager.
+For more information, see [go-sdl2 requirements](https://github.com/veandco/go-sdl2#requirements).

 ## Notable Changes From C++